Japan–South Korea baseball rivalry: History

+At the 2019 WBSC Premier12, Japan defeated South Korea 10–8 in the Super Round and 5–3 in the final to win the championship.

 Japan hosted the 2020 Summer Olympics in Tokyo, adding baseball to the games for the first time since 2008.
 The tournament, delayed to 2021 and played behind closed doors due to the COVID-19 pandemic, saw South Korea and Japan meet in the semifinal round.
 Japan bested South Korea 5–2, though the game was marred by a controversial safe call on Kensuke Kondoh, who South Korea argued missed touching first base.
 The safe call, confirmed by replay review, allowed a rally that ended in a Tetsuto Yamada bases-clearing double, sending Japan to the gold medal game (which they eventually won over Team USA).

+Scoreboard before the Korea vs. Japan game at the 2026 World Baseball Classic.

 South Korea and Japan met again in the pool stage of the 2023 World Baseball Classic, hosted at the Tokyo Dome.
-In an interview, Korean pitcher Go Woo-suk suggested that he would be willing to intentionally hit Japan's Shohei Ohtani.
-The comments sparked backlash in Japan; Tokyo Sports went as far as suggesting that Go sought revenge on Japan after his poor performance at the 2020 Olympics.
-Go later apologized for his comments and said he had been joking.
-When the two teams met, Japan trounced South Korea by a score of 13–4, as Korea's bullpen fell apart in the middle innings and the team just barely avoided a mercy rule end to the game.
-The loss to Japan, along with an upset opening day loss to Australia, contributed to Korea's early exit from the tournament.
-Japan, meanwhile, managed to go on to the final, where they defeated the U.S. for their third WBC title.
+When the two teams met, Japan defeated South Korea 13–4, as Korea's bullpen fell apart in the middle innings.

+As of the 2026 World Baseball Classic, South Korea has not recorded a victory over Japan in games between national teams composed of professional players since defeating Japan and winning the 2015 WBSC Premier12.
+From the 2017 APBC Asia Professional Baseball Championship through the 2026 World Baseball Classic, South Korea recorded one draw and 11 losses against Japan.